-ASH – Action for Smokefree 2025 has released the 25thanniversary results of their year 10 smoking survey.
+ASH – Action for Smokefree 2025 has released the 25th anniversary results of the year 10 smoking survey.

 The results were released by Health Minister David Clark at Parliament this morning.
 The release was hosted by ASH Patron, the Rt Hon Helen Clark and attended by Associate Health Minister Jenny Salesa.